-After mailing postcards in the Vatican post office (you will see it from the way out of Sistine Chapel, the Vatican is small after all), taking sneak photos of the Swiss Guards and their flamboyant uniforms, and having a quick lunch @ the food cart nearby the square.
+After mailing postcards in the Vatican post office (you will see it from the way out of the Sistine Chapel, the Vatican is small after all), taking sneak photos of the Swiss Guards and their flamboyant uniforms, and having a quick lunch @ the food cart nearby the square.
 It’s about time to head inside the giant architecture – the Saint Peter’s Basilica.
-I have never seen anything that’s quite big (Of course, Saint Peter’s Basilica is the largest cathedral in the world, and it’s 4 times larger than the second-largest cathedral in the world in terms of volume) and trust me: it was impressive, jaw-dropping, wowing.
+I have never seen anything that’s quite big (Of course, Saint Peter’s Basilica is the largest cathedral in the world, and it’s 4 times larger than the second-largest cathedral in the world in terms of volume), and trust me: it was impressive, jaw-dropping, wowing.
 I had to gasp in awe as I enter because it was just so… huge.
 Every corner there is a sculpture, and every corner there is an art.
 My heading was spinning at all angles I was worried that I broke my neck.
-Of course, there were thousands of artworks that worth admirations, and I would probably go back to Rome (you will know how later) to appreciate them one by one.
+Of course, there were thousands of artworks that worth admiring, and I would probably go back to Rome (you will know how later) to appreciate them one by one.
 After the breathtaking experience in the Basilica, my Run!
 Run!
 Experience continued in Rome.

 If you have a few more days in the city, I would definitely recommend you to purchase a Roma Pass.
 It gives you free access to many local museums and it saves you time looking for queues and lining in it.
-Leaving the Saint Peter’s Basilica, I saw the Castel Sant’ Angelo – again, the final stage of the book Angels and Demons.
-I just took a few pictures of the exterior and walked through the Ponte Sant’ Angelo across the Tevere River.
+Leaving the Saint Peter’s Basilica, I saw the Castel Sant’ Angelo – a unique towering cylindrical building that leads to Piazza Navona.
+Sadly I didn’t have enough time to explore what’s inside the site, and I just took a few pictures of the exterior.
+It is now a museum featuring a number of showcased in the courtyard, Hadrian’s mausoleum, the Pope’s apartments, Giretto and grande loggia, and the top terrace.
+Walked through the Ponte Sant’ Angelo across the Tevere River.

-Exiting the Piazza Navona and I continued my walk to the Pantheon – world’s largest unreinforced concrete dome.
+Exiting the Piazza Navona and I continued my walk to the Pantheon – the world’s largest unreinforced concrete dome.
 It looks different from the rest of the Roman churches as it’s more ancient in the Roman Empire’s era.
 It’s one of the most ancient religious worship place back in the 7th century.

 Entry is free, and take a tour around the structure and I headed to the Trevi Fountain – My hotel was quite near to the fountain and so I had time to say goodbye to Rome the next morning @ the fountain – only me was there.
 However, in the afternoon the fountain was so crowded I had to squeeze myself just to get to the edge of the pool.

 It was a run! run!
 Roma, so I knew I had no chance going into the Colosseum (that day!
 But looking at it outside, still drop your jaws); Walk through the Roman Forum is free (future note: heard that not anymore after I went!
 Oh no, and I am shocked!).
 I didn’t waste any sunlight and headed south from the Trevi Fountain afterward.
 On the way to the Colosseum before getting to the Via del Fori Imperiali, I saw the Monumento Nazionale a Vittorio Emanuele II, at the Piazza Venezia.
 It is a monument, a museum, and a viewing terrace, but it’s beautiful and famous (and convenient) – you gotta look at it.